MMID-coding-workshop/2022-01-12-Introduction-to-BASH/README.md

 Workshop guide (original and printer-friendly versions available) by Grace E. Seo (seog@myumanitoba.ca)

-Introduction to BASH workshop (January 12, 2022) video is now available on YouTube for you to watch here: https://www.youtube.com/watch?v=_VUynJ_CBJo
+Workshop lecture (January 12, 2022) video is now available on YouTube at https://www.youtube.com/watch?v=_VUynJ_CBJo

 Based on the feedbacks received from participants, I also made a quick BASH supplemental video tutorials on the following topics which we couldn't cover in detail due to limited time.